tobicrain/pocketbase-react/README.md

 ```

 ---
-> 🔧 React Native doesn't have native `EventSource` implementation, so in order to use the realtime service you'll need to load a `EventSource` polyfill.
+> 🔧 React Native / Expo doesn't have native `EventSource` implementation, so in order to use the realtime service you'll need to load a `EventSource` polyfill.
 > I recommend [EventSource/eventsource](https://github.com/EventSource/eventsource)
 > ```sh
 > # Using npm